Menu

 Teacher's Background Information: Foundational Reasons for Public Goods and Services?

-Because bus fares have a greater impact on low-income earners like students and seniors, certain people are eligible for discounted fares.
-Basing fares on ability to pay helps ensure that the cost is more fairly distributed.
-Some critics, however, say that a good like the bus is not truly public unless it is free for everyone.
+Because bus fares have a greater impact on low-income earners like students and seniors, certain people are able to receive discounted fares.
+Basing bus fares on people’s ability to pay helps ensure that even the poorest members of society have access to the same services as the well-off.

-Another reason why governments provide particular goods and services is due to a concept called market failure.
+Another reason why governments provide particular goods and services is due to a concept called "market failure."
 Market failure exists when:

 • the risk to society is high if the private-sector provider failed